 I hate to run, but love to work out in general and think I am in pretty decent shape.
-I typically only run twice a week and do either a 1.5 mile run in around 11 minutes or a 3 mile run in 24 minutes.
+I typically only run twice a week and do either a 1.5-mile run in around 11 minutes or a 3-mile run in 24 minutes.
 I have never run anything longer than an 8K in my entire life.
-I have been challenged to sign up for a half marathon in late November and wanted to know if I had enough time (realistically) to train and get in shape for it???
-Crazy that I’m considering it as I HATE to run.
-But lots of my friends have done it and I am slowly becoming the only one to not have the experience and at 35 I am not getting any younger.
+I have been challenged to sign up for a half marathon not too long from now and wanted to know if I had enough time (realistically) to train and get in shape for it???
+Crazy that I’m considering it, as I HATE to run.
+But lots of my friends have done it and I am slowly becoming the only one to not have the experience, and at 35 I am not getting any younger.
 Would appreciate your advice if you have time to offer it.

 Thanks for getting in touch.
 Five to six weeks doesn’t give you a whole lot of time to prepare at this point.
 However, given the information you’ve provided me, I don’t think it’s completely crazy to consider running the race under such notice, although for a first-time half marathoner such as yourself, I’d best recommend getting at least another 5 to 7 weeks of training under your belt before undertaking such an endeavor.

 Why?
 In short, attempting to more or less quadruple your running distance over such a short period of time is an open invitation to overuse injuries which could immobilize you for weeks after the race or prevent you from making it to the starting line in the first place.
 Running, particularly tackling longer distances such as half marathons and marathons is a HUGE stress to the body.
 For most people, it takes more than just a few weeks for the body to acclimate to the demands being placed upon it.
 A gradual adaptation to stress, rather than a short spike in volume, is the safest way to build up your mileage.

 That said, I think you have two options: